rohg007/Innovaccer_Assignment/README.md

 ## Application Installation
 Clone the repo in your <b>Android Studio</b> and run it on an emulator or on your android device.
 You can also [generate an APK](https://stackoverflow.com/questions/16709848/build-unsigned-apk-file-with-android-studio) from <b>Android Studio</b> and install it on any Android phone you want.

+You can also download APK from apks folder of the project.
+Alternatively you can navigate to app/build/outputs/debug/app-debug.apk

 <b>You may find screenshots in the screenshots folder</b>

 ## Database Structure